-After a decision has been reversed, the case with regard to which this decision was delivered shall be heard again according to the procedures for case hearing prescribed by this Code.
+After a decision has been reversed, the case with regard to which this decision was delivered shall be heard again according to the

 Article 432 - Enforcement of decision

 An action for retrial shall not suspend the enforcement of the decision.
 The court may, by its ruling, temporarily suspend the enforcement of the decision.
 Enforcement of the decision shall depend on whether a person requesting the proceedings can provide appropriate security.